-

 The Bill also amends a broad range of legislation in the justice and integrity portfolio relating to the administration of justice, including civil and criminal proceedings, right to information and information privacy laws, property law, public records, gaming and occupational licensing.

-Call for submissions
+submissions

 PUBLIC PROCEEDINGS

-The committee has scheduled a public briefing on the Bill by officers of the Department of Justice, and a public hearing, on Wednesday, 8 April 2026.
+The committee scheduled a public briefing on the Bill by officers of the Department of Justice, and a public hearing, on Wednesday, 8 April 2026.
 See timeline below for further information.

 Further information